slater2809/slater2809.github.io/_posts/2020-12-30-disaster-tweets.md

 predictions.to_csv("predictions.csv")
 ```

-According to Kaggle, my submission had an F1 score of 0.80079.
+According to Kaggle, my submission obtained an F1 score of 0.80079.
 It is truly amazing to see what is possible with fastai and PyTorch with so few lines of code.